 The dark dawnings work the same way but only if their obsessive quality is broken.
 As long as any collection of conceptions seems to you to capture the ultimate essence of what it all ‘means’, it cannot be used as a cognitive tool.
 It is no longer a vehicle to think with but an ideology that shuts down thinking.
 By claiming dogmatic assurance in your cognitive space this conceptual collection, instead of being a servant of individuation, becomes a master and leads your thoughts around by the nose in a mostly mechanical fashion.

 I know of no shortcuts for growing out of the obsession stage and into the tool stage.
 Time is the central ingredient in readjusting perspective so that it once again becomes obvious that the subject one was obsessing over does not in fact explain everything of importance.
-We pierce samsara by relinquishing clinging.
+We regain a holy indifference by relinquishing clinging.

 Before the obsessions break the dark dawnings bring depression.
 While under their sway people are susceptible to the whole host of psychological tricks for avoiding that pain-filled state of nihilism and anomie; they lash out, become manic, project the shadow on others and then try to tear the scapegoat to pieces, lose themselves in collective movements both religious and political and otherwise struggle to deal with it.